asilha/ddosm-p4/README.md

 # About ddosm-p4

-This is a work in progress based in a fork of [ddosd-p4](https://github.com/aclapolli/ddosd-p4).
+This is a work in progress based on a fork of [ddosd-p4](https://github.com/aclapolli/ddosd-p4).
 The target is the `simple_switch` variation of the P4 behavioral model software reference implementation.

 ## Getting Started